Best Colleges in Cleveland, Ohio 2023

 Highest Salary After Attending: $45,525

-Malone University is a private Christian university located in Canton, Ohio.
-It has a total undergraduate enrollment of 1,123 and a total graduate enrollment of 349.
+Malone University is a private Christian university in Canton, Ohio.
+Over a thousand undergraduate students and over 300 graduate students call Malone University home.
 The admissions rate at Malone College is around 74%, which makes the school moderately selective.
 Malone offers many popular majors, most of which enable students to enter the workforce with a $34,600 starting salary upon graduation.
-These popular majors include Business, Nursing, Zoology, Entomology, Communications, and Kinesiology.
+Business, Nursing, Zoology, Entomology, Communications, and Kinesiology are the most popular majors at Malone.
 The U.S. News and World Report ranked Malone University #89 in Regional Universities in the Midwest and #82 in Top Performers on Social Mobility.

 12. The University of Akron

 Retention Rate: 73%

 Graduation Rate: 40%